Suelette Dreyfus: Underground

 She is the author of the 1997 book Underground: Hacking, Madness and Obsession on the Electronic Frontier.
 The book describes the exploits of a group of Australian, American, and British hackers during the late 1980s and early 1990s, among them Julian Assange who is credited as a researcher for the book.
 Dreyfus released it in e-version in 2001 for free.
-She also donated the e-book to Project Gutenberg’s library so it would be available in perpetuity to the public, in various text formats, for free, partly so that the book would be easily accessible by the vision-impaired.

 Dreyfus was an Associate Producer and interview subject for the documentary In the Realm of the Hackers, inspired by Underground, in 2003.

-Journalism

-She has been a contributor to The Sydney Morning Herald, The Australian, The Independent, and The Age, as well as to radio programs including the Australian Broadcasting Corporation's Late Night Live with Philip Adams.
-She trained and worked as a staff reporter for a daily newspaper in Australia.

-In 2015 and 2016, Dreyfus has run training for journalists in a major media organisation and in a journalism school on digital and physical methods of protecting sources and data.
-She also runs information security workshops for journalism students in the University of Melbourne with Andrew Clausen and Yung Ju Chua.